 - 19. Tardiness or Unexcused Absences including an accumulation of offenses such as school and class tardiness; cutting class, or shop activity; failure to attend detention; or leaving school grounds without permission, failing to report to or remain in an assigned area, or participating in an unauthorized "skip day". - 20.
-Kidnapping or abduction including seizing, transporting, or detaining a person or minor without the consent of his/her parent or guardian against their will by force or fraud. - 21.
+Tools/Equipment out of Shop Area: Tools approved by your trade instructor that are needed for technology work will be kept in toolboxes or on tool belts while working within the school or on a production job.
+These tools must be kept in the technology area.
+Possession of knives/tools in any area other than the trade/technology areas or production area may lead to suspensions and/or a request for expulsion.
+Confiscated items will not be returned.
+Knives are not part of any approved trade tool list and could result in serious disciplinary consequences.
+Consult the "weapons" section of the Discipline Policy for additional information. - 21.
+Student Transportation Vehicles: The Connecticut Technical Education and Career System (CTECS) Student Transportation Vehicles (STVs) are utilized and scheduled for educational reasons.
+While on any trip, all students are considered to be "in" school.
+This means that conduct and dress standards will be appropriate for the trip's activity.
+The same policies that are in effect while on the CTECS campus are to be upheld while on a school-sponsored activity.
+Student violations of the guidelines can result in termination of access privileges and in disciplinary actions - 22.
+Kidnapping or abduction including seizing, transporting, or detaining a person or minor without the consent of his/her parent or guardian against their will by force or fraud. - 23.
 Blackmail including the extortion of money or other valuables from a threat of exposing a criminal act or other discreditable behavior.